inesp/inesp.github.io/_posts/2026-02-18-impact-of-a-deploy.md

 Before we even run KDE, we smooth the data with a **rolling mean** (1-hour window, so 30 data points at 2-min intervals).

 We do this to avoid having to deal with short-lived spikes.
 We are interested in the overall trend of the data, thus we immediately start by ignoring lonely outliers.
 The smoothing preserves the 1-hour long incident, but it smooths away the broken 4-minute window.

+But wait, isn't cutting away the extreme values dangerous?
+Aren't the extreme values exactly what we are looking for?
+It's ok for us, because we are dealing with server metrics.
+One advantage server metrics have over many other types of metrics is that one end of the spectrum has GOOD numbers and the other end has BAD numbers.
+Low memory consumption is good, high memory consumption is bad.
+When our algorithm is done with its work, it will say something like "if the value is above 60, then your metric is unhealthy".
+So it won't matter that the average has cut away the one lonely 99% CPU data point.
+And if there were LOTS of 99% data points, then they will still show up in the average... since the average only cuts away narrow spikes.

 <details markdown="1" class="rabbit-hole">
 <summary>Rabbit hole: We actually use 2 type of rolling means</summary>